Detection of Bark Beetle Infestation with ArcGIS Pro

 To detect dead trees affected by bark beetles a neural network with the Fast RCNN architecture was used to generate a feature map.
 Training data is created using the latest features in the ArcGIS Pro application.
 The Python module arcgis.learn was used for data preparation, model training and processing.

 The trained model achieved 98.6% recall with respect to ground truth labels on certain test data images.
-With this model large forest areas can be analyzed fast and reliable to assist humans in monitoring forest health.
-By creating heat maps in ArcGIS Pro infection hotspots become clearly visible and the spread over several years can be visualized in a simple way.
+With this model large forest areas can be analysed fast and reliable to assist humans in monitoring forest health.
+By creating heat maps in ArcGIS Pro infection hotspots become clearly visible and the spread over several years can be visualised in a simple way.
+The trained model is optimised for the specific forest and image data.
+For a better and more generalised model, training data from other parts of the forest or different forests could be added.
+Alternatively the same pipeline could be used to train specific models for other forest areas.